-This Tab identifies the Major Areas of Emphasis, along with example supporting objectives that COTPs/FMSCs and Area Maritime Security Committees (AMSCs) may use when planning and executing AMSTEP exercises.
+This Tab identifies the Major Areas of Emphasis, along with examples supporting objectives that COTPs/FMSCs and Area Maritime Security Committees (AMSCs) may use when planning and executing AMSTEP exercises.
 The exercise objectives should be based on the high priority AMSP elements that are to be tested and other supporting needs as determined by the COTP/FMSC and AMSC.
+Ref. (b) provides additional guidance that can assist with SMART objectives.